joglekara/joglekara.github.io/menu/research.md

 ### Computation
 - Scalable model experimentation
-- Building architecture for logging and hyperparameter searches
+- Building architecture for model logging and hyper-parameter searches
 - Advanced Diagnostics Development (to build and improve upon MSE, MAE etc. for specific problems)
 - Distributed Training on Cloud infrastructures (AWS, GCP)
 - Contributing to TensorFlow and JAX.